dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 Field | Type | Description
 :-----|:-----|:-----------
-Timestamp | Array of unsigned | A timestamp for the start of the block.
+Timestamp | Array of unsigned | A timestamp for the earliest record in the block.
 The timestamp is specified as a CBOR array with two elements as in Posix struct timeval.
 The first element is an unsigned integer time_t and the second is an unsigned integer number of microseconds.
 The latter is always a value between 0 and 999,999.

 ### Block table map